bizz84/flutter-tips-and-tricks/tips/0070-localizations/index.md

 # Localizing Flutter apps with code gen

-Did you know that you can set up your Flutter app localizations in 5 minutes, using Flutter's tool generation? 🗺
+Did you know that you can set up your Flutter app localizations in 5 minutes, using the Flutter generation tool? 🗺

 Let’s start by adding the required packages: `flutter_localizations` and `intl`.